itstanayhere/ClutterCutter/README.md

 ## Overview
 **Clutter Cutter** is an automated financial news summarizer designed exclusively for **The Economic Times'** website.
 It scrapes and condenses lengthy financial articles, providing traders and brokers with a concise **TL;DR** of important market news.
 The tool generates structured reports in PDF format for quick insights.

+## Limitations 🛑🛑
+Can only run twice every 24 hours

 ## Features 🚀
 - **Automated Web Scraping**: Extracts the latest financial news from The Economic Times.
 - **News Summarization**: Condenses lengthy articles into key takeaways.